Tesamorelin

 Tesamorelin is commonly discussed as having an estimated plasma half-life of approximately 30 minutes.

-Despite the relatively short circulating duration, downstream growth hormone and IGF-1 signaling effects may persist substantially longer.
+Despite its relatively short circulating duration, downstream growth hormone and IGF-1 signaling effects may persist substantially longer, supporting once-daily administration.

 • Store refrigerated before and after reconstitution